Skip to main content

 # specifies the sync direction here again, because you can also react on change for fromHost with an expression

-# optional reverseExpression, if omitted patches from host will be discarded for that path
+# optional reverseExpression, if omitted patches from host are discarded for that path

 There is also a variable called context besides value that can be used to access vCluster specific data: